Nimirndhu Nil

 The film was also dubbed into Hindi as Daring Mard in 2014.
+In 2015, the Telugu version of the film was also dubbed into Hindi as Lion The King.

 Plot

 Aravindan Sivasaamy is a 26-year-old youth who was brought up in an ashram run by Harichandra.
-The atmosphere that he grew taught him high moral values, disciplines, dignity and devotion.
+The atmosphere that he grew up in taught him high moral values, disciplines, dignity and devotion.
 However, when he comes out of the place, his belief and learning is questioned by the cancerous system.
 It unsettles him and makes him fight against the immoral cultures of the society.
 Aravindan decides to take on corrupt bureaucrats.
 His friend Ramachandran, a lawyer named Raja Sendhoorapandian, a journalist named Gopinath, along with his girlfriend Poomaari Mariappan join him in his mission to fight against the corruption.